-For seven miles I walked towards the sunset into the dawn slowly contemplating my moves once entering into hell.
-Would I melt like a normal human being or would this red clothing give me shelter from the flames?
+I walked towards the sunset into the dawn for seven miles, slowly contemplating my moves once entering into hell.
+Would I melt like a normal human being, or would this red clothing shelter me from the flames?
 There was no other way of knowing other than to enter and keep my fingers crossed.

 It became even hotter.

-At the entrance of hell there was this sign: do not enter, this is hell, keep the hell out!
-But my judgment was clouded by the thought of achieving victory, mind over matter.
-Stage one.
+There was this sign at the entrance of hell: do not enter, this is hell, keep the hell out!
+But my judgment was clouded by the thought of achieving victory, mind over matter—stage one.